Luxed/nvim-config/notes.md

 - Improve performance.
 Although it's not that bad, a theme shouldn't take any time to load.
   - It could be interesting to only add highlight groups of plugins that are curently being used.
 Although I can see how that could be an issue with lazy-loaded plugins.
 Maybe.
 It's worth looking around just to see.
 - Post about the theme on r/vim and r/neovim.
 I am now confident enough to call it good.
+- "Struct" color is _very_ green.
+It should be closer to the "type" color